ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/api/ckfinder.md

 See the {@link features/ckfinder "CKFinder integration" guide} and the {@link module:ckfinder/ckfinder~CKFinder plugin documentation} to learn more about the integration.

-Check out the {@glink features/image-upload comprehensive "Image upload" guide} to learn about other ways to upload images into CKEditor 5.
+Check out the {@link features/image-upload comprehensive "Image upload" guide} to learn about other ways to upload images into CKEditor 5.

 ## Installation